paragj30/red_wine_quality_prediction/README.md

 ### 6. Configure EC2 as self-hosted runner:

-    #Self-hosted runner is a another VM Instance present on GitHub.
+    Self-hosted runner is a another VM Instance present on GitHub.
 So we will make a EC2 Instance as Self-hosted runner, that will make a connection with GitHub to pull the updated changes from GitHub to EC2 Instance.

     github_project>Setting>Actions>Runner>New self-hosted runner> choose os> then copy, paste and run command one by one on 'EC2 Instance Connect Terminal' to make the connection with GitHub.

-    ```bash
     Enter the name of runner: self-hosted
-    ```

     Make sure that the status of the 'self-hosted' runner is always "Idle": GitHub is connected to the EC2 Instance.

 ### 7. Setup github secrets:

-    # So that GitHub can access the EC2 Instance.
+    -So that GitHub can access the EC2 Instance.

     github_project>Setting>Actions>Secrets and variables > Actions > New repository secret > Add the below informations: